 Beyond the rocky outcrop towards the very end (beyond the rainbow flag) is a second beach that is almost entirely gay with some nudism.
 Further behind is a much smaller sandy cove that is mostly occupied by gay nude sunbathers.

-Sun beds and shades are available for rent.
-Customers can expect an efficient ‘at seat’ drinks and food service.
+Sunbeds and parasols are available for rent.
+Customers can expect efficient drinks and food table service.
 A selection of sandwiches, pizzas, pasta, salads are cooked to order at the nearby Arte & Mare Resort restaurant and, along with alcoholic and non-alcoholic drinks, delivered by runners to your bed.